pauljwil/pauljwil.github.io/_pages/work-samples.md

 * **Overview:** Improved DITA CCMS sitemap integrity by leading governance and process alignment initiatives.
 * **Role:** Led policy creation, stakeholder alignment, and process improvements.
 * **Challenges:** Drift between staging and production sitemaps, inconsistent merging practices, and risk of content misalignment.
-* **Solution:** Cleaned up and synchronized sitemaps, introduced conditional processing to safely merge references, and authored a sitemap governance policy to standardize practices.
+* **Solution:** Cleaned up and synchronized sitemaps, introduced conditional processing to safely merge references, authored a sitemap governance policy to standardize practices.
 * **Impact:** Increased release predictability, reduced rework, and ensured long-term platform stability.

 ## Technical Writing

-The documentation samples provided here are tailored to the needs of DevOps Engineers, Cloud Architects, Site Reliability Engineers, System Administrators, Software Developers, and other professionals in similar roles.
-These resources are designed to effectively communicate technical concepts, procedures, and best practices to this target audience.
+Technical documentation samples for DevOps engineers, system administrators, cloud architects, SREs, and developers.
+Some of the pages are hosted on the Internet Archive and can take up to 10 seconds to load.

 ### Procedural